emelie-nilsson/Milstone-project1/README.md

 ### Responsiveness
 The website has been tested on several devices, mobiles, tablets and laptops.
 It responds as expected on all tested screen sizes.
 The same applies to different browsers such as Chrome, Microsoft Edge and Safari.
 ### User stories
-The website has been created with the User Stories in mind.
+The website has been created with the [User Stories](#user-experience) in mind.
 I consider each goal to be achieved.

 ### Manual testing
 Manual testing has been conducted on both internal and external links.
 The internal links take the visitor to the desired section.
 The external links open a new tab with the requested website.

+### Bugs
+One bug that was discovered during the project concerned the navigation bar.
+At this point, the navigation bar included a link to the section ***Meetup Times***.
+The link worked fine while the visitor was on the home page, however, if the visitor clicked the link on any of the other pages, it did not work as expected .

+The bug was resolved by removing ***Meetup Times*** from the navigation bar.

+### Unfixed bugs
+All identified bugs were resolved.

 ## Deployment
 1. Go to the **Settings** tab of your GitHub repo.